Iskierek100/waydroid-x11-launcher/README.md

 ### The Problem it Solves

 Running Waydroid on a standard X11 desktop can be tricky.
-The Wayland environment used by Waydroid is isolated from the main X11 session, which leads to issues like a broken clipboard (copy/paste doesn't work) and difficulties in managing the application window.
+The Wayland environment used by Waydroid is isolated from the main X11 session, which can lead to issues with window management and a broken clipboard.
 This launcher solves these problems with a single, easy-to-use script.

 ### Features